 • Option A: Complete at least 60 degree-applicable semester units.
-Minimum overall GPA of 2.0 and at least 24 semester units of Mt.
-San Jacinto College General Education from the Associate of Arts/Science General Education pattern.
+Minimum overall GPA of 2.0 and a minimum of 24 semester units of Mt.
+San Jacinto College General Education from the Associate in Arts/Science General Education pattern.
+Used for local, non-transferable AA or AS degrees.